Jenolan Caves

 Description

 The tour follows a passage with various formation, there is no big chamber on the whole tour.
-As a result this tour focuses on the speleothems, which are variated and abundant.
-Ther are calcite crystals, shawls, rimstone pools, and more.
+Therefore, this tour focuses on speleothems, which are diverse and abundant.
+There are calcite crystals, shawls, rimstone pools, and more.
 This is expressed in names like Shawl Room, Crystal Cities, Diamond Cave, and Fairies Bower.

-There is a skeleton of a Tasmanian devil on display, which has been found in this cave.
+There is a skeleton of a Tasmanian devil on display, which has been found in this cave in 1975.
 It tells that this animal once lived in Australia, not only in Tasmania as today.